Thursday, September 29, 2011

 Did you know that every cereal box comes with a freebie?
 Wax paper!
 You can use it for storing cookie dough in the freezer.
 I have also used them in place of pricey gallon size zip loc bags to marinate meat and store half cut heads of lettuce.
 Something else I started doing was to mark with a sharpie on the tops of things as to when they needed to be replaced.

 The basket gets stored on the same shelf as the flour and such.
 I just pull the whole thing out when I want to bake.
-In the meantime, there's usually a snack basket hiding it. looks like I need to add flour and sugar to my grocery list!
+Looks like I need to add flour and sugar to my grocery list!
 What about you - got any holiday baking tips to share?

 Shared with: